Reflective Statement Examples (How to Write) – Word, PDF

 Tips

-After writing your statement, you should crosscheck proof and edit before submitting your reflection.
+After writing your statement, you should crosscheck the proof and edit it before submitting it.

 • You must reread the summary of the primary assessment.
 This is to give you a better idea of your task.

 • Try to reflect on the written piece again.
 Are your ideas factual?
-Can your ideas be agreed to?
+Can your ideas be agreed upon?

 • You should redraft your reflection statement after checking for these criteria, and you can submit the new draft.